CASA I

 • holders of either a bachelor's or master's degree.

 The program provides intensive language, culture, and specialized area studies training, with 15 to 20 hours of classroom instruction per week plus homework.
-A series of lectures, weekly meetings with language partners, and internships/volunteering are an integral part of the CASA program.
+A series of lectures, weekly meetings with language partners, and community-based learning/volunteering are an integral part of the CASA program.
 Efforts are made to provide opportunities for CASA Fellows to interact with their Moroccan or Jordanian counterparts and experience life in an Arabic-speaking country to the fullest extent.

 We encourage you to visit our Experiences Abroad page to learn more about the CASA I program.